as-cornell/as_user_options/README.md

 ## INTRODUCTION

-Provides fine-grained control over links in user toolbar.
+Provides fine-grained control over links in user toolbar and other user-related configurations.

 ## MAINTAINERS